Hassan Azhari: Reputation

-In the tarannum and tajwid groups, Hassan became well-liked and had noteworthy support from other reciters.
-Renowned Egyptian reciter Sheikh Mahmoud Khalil Al-Hussary greatly enhanced his popularity by praising his beautiful recitation and rigorous devotion to tajwid principles.
+In the tarannum and tajwid groups, Hassan had support from other reciters.
+Renowned Egyptian reciter Sheikh Mahmoud Khalil Al-Hussary greatly enhanced his popularity by praising his recitation and rigorous devotion to tajwid principles.
 This recognition, especially given its noticeable Arabic accent, established him as a very accomplished and well-respected Quranic recitationist.
 His worldwide reputation as one of the foremost authorities on the Qur'an is further evidenced by his appointment as Vice Chairman of the International Qurra' Association, situated in Baghdad, Iraq, in recognition of his hard work.

 Hassan has made significant and lasting contributions as a judge for Quranic reciting contests.
 In 1959, he started off as a district and state judge.
 By 1960, he had risen to national and international fame.
 He has judged in several different nations, such as Saudi Arabia, Egypt, the United Arab Emirates, and Indonesia.
 In addition, during the course of his 50-year career, he oversaw competitions run by notable organisations including Tenaga Nasional, Petronas, the Malaysian Armed Forces, and the Royal Malaysia Police.
 He also played a vital role in the introduction of Quran memorising contests to Malaysia.

 Acknowledging his proficiency, the Malaysian government tasked Hassan with contributing to the creation of the judging criteria for Quranic Recitation, a rule intended to establish precise standards for evaluating attendees of Quranic recitation events.
 By establishing precise score standards for tajwid, tarannum, fashah, and voice, this law made assessments uniform and equitable across all competition levels.
 Apart from his function as a judge, he has played a significant role in enlightening the people about the Quran through halaqahs since 1959.
 He has used customised teaching techniques to account for the different comprehension levels of his pupils.